igroff/node-simplog/README.md

 # simplog

-The simplest log module imaginable (while still being useful).
+The simplest useful log module imaginable.

 Supports error, info, warn, debug and a handy event method.
 It's written in coffee script and you should be too (that was deliberate).